bluesky/bluesky/doc/source/metadata.rst

 Ways metadata is provided
 =========================

-When a RunEngine executes a plan, it combined metadata that was
+When a RunEngine executes a plan, it combines metadata:

 * entered interactively by the user
 * provided in the code of the *plan*